 Many scholarship organizations provide financial support to minority or underrepresented students.
 Here are just a few examples:

-- Jackie Robinson Foundation Scholarship: Win up to $30,000 over four years at the school of your choice if you’re a minority student with a commitment to community service.
+- Jackie Robinson Foundation Scholarship: Win up to $30,000 over four years at the school of your choice if you’re a student with a commitment to community service.
 This program is geared toward students of color.

 - Out to Innovate Scholarship: Provides two $5,000 annually — one undergrad and one grad-level — to LGBTQ+ or LGBTQ+-supportive students who plan to major in a STEM field.

-If you’re part of an underrepresented group, or if you are a strong ally of such groups, you might find scholarships to support your plans.
+If you’re part of an underrepresented group, or if you are a strong ally of such groups, you might find scholarships to support your college plans.

-The Walmart Dependent Scholarship awards scholarships up to $13,000 for its employees’ kids.
-The CVS Health Foundation Scholarship offers an undisclosed amount, but gives out awards to as many as 25 percent of applicants.
-Intel’s Andy Grove Scholarship awards up to $4,000 for children of employees to pursue their education; the Siemens Merit Scholarship offers the same.
+The CVS Health Foundation Scholarship offers an undisclosed amount, but gives out awards to as many as 25% of applicants, according to their website.
+Intel’s Andy Grove Scholarship awards up to $4,000 for children of employees to pursue their education.

-Not only does the military help active members pay for school, but it also offers scholarship money to the children or grandchildren of soldiers.
+Not only does the military help active members pay for school, but it also offers scholarship money to the children or spouses of soldiers.

 The AMVETS Scholarship, for instance, provides scholarships to veterans and their spouses who are looking to advance their career in the skilled trades industry or who are studying computer science.
-The Dolphin Scholarship gives $2,000 or $3,400 to children of active duty members of the Navy’s submarine force, or those who have supported the force.
+The Dolphin Scholarship gives $2,000 or $3,400 to children or spouses of active or former members of the U.S. Navy’s submarine force, or those who have supported the force.

-You don’t have to get straight As or be a star athlete to get scholarship money.
+You don’t have to get straight A’s or be a star athlete to get scholarship money.
 Some organizations look for students with unconventional skills — or even simply for traits with which they were born.

 Finally, some scholarships work like the lottery: They randomly select winners.
 Most don’t even require an essay; all you have to do is put your name in the hat.